seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Somewhither would she have thee go with her.
 Ah, boy, Cornelia never with more care
 Read to her sons than she hath read to thee
-Sweet poetry and Tully’s Orator.
+Sweet poetry and Tully's Orator.

 **MARCUS ANDRONICUS**
 Canst thou not guess wherefore she plies thee thus?